 - What you need to get started: While you will need a way to communicate with your clients, demonstrate your skills, and market your services, you don’t necessarily need specific materials to be a consultant.

 - Expected income: Indeed lists the average rate for a freelance consultant is $33 per hour.

 However, it’s important to note that freelance consultants often charge a base rate, plus a bonus or commission structure based on business performance after implementing their recommendations post-consultation.

 13. Start a Blog

-If you’re checking out this list of side hustles to start while growing your online business, consider starting a blog.
+If you’re checking out this list of best side hustle ideas to start while growing your online business, consider starting a blog.

 Not only is blogging a great way to make money without giving up control of your schedule but adding a blog to your existing website can increase your organic traffic tremendously.